Data Sources

 - Confirm deletion (irreversible)

-- Apps using this source will lose connection
+- Workflows using this source will lose connection

-All credentials are encrypted at rest using AES-256 and encrypted in transit using TLS.
+All credentials are encrypted at rest and never transmitted to the client.
 Passwords are never displayed in plaintext after initial entry.